eclipse-che4z/che-che4z-lsp-for-cobol/clients/daco-dialect-support/README.md

 # DaCo Dialect Support

-DaCo Dialect Support is an add-on for the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) extension which enables language server protocol features for the DaCo dialect of COBOL, and support for MAID copybooks.
+DaCo Dialect Support is an add-on for the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) extension.
+This add-on enables language server protocol features for the DaCo dialect of COBOL, and support for MAID copybooks.

 ## Prerequisites